GarntS/471-proj1/README.md

 3. Open and skim through `baby_driver.py` and `eval_func.py`.
 You don't need to understand all of their inner workings, but reading through the comments may help you to understand what to do down the line.
-4. Within `eval_func.py`, define some more evaluation functions using the same format as the provided example.
+4. Within `eval_func.py`, define another evaluation function using the same format as the provided examples.
 The `python-chess` package has been imported for you already, but if you want to use anything else you're welcome to.
 5. At the top of `baby_driver.py`, make sure to import any functions you created within `eval_func.py` so that you can use them.